jadijadi/lpic1book/content/1043_control_mounting_and_unmounting_of_filesystems.md

+Title: 104.3.
+Control mounting and unmounting of filesystems
+Date: 2021-08-03 13:20
+Category: 104

 # 104.3.
 Control mounting and unmounting of filesystems

 weight: 3

 **http://j.mp/jadilpic1**

 Configure the mounting of a filesystem.
 Tasks include manually mounting and unmounting filesystems, configuring filesystem mounting on bootup, and configuring user-mountable removable filesystems.

 - Mount and unmount filesystems manually
 - Configure filesystem mounting on bootup